 Life at Oakwood seems to have been every bit as jarring as Paul Ehrlich’s wild ride in a Delhi taxi, described in an earlier blog.
 And just as Ehrlich’s interpretation of the crowded Delhi streets would spark a lifelong obsession with overpopulation, Malthus would draw life-changing conclusions from these people.

 Bit players in history can sometimes affect everything that comes after.
 Think of Isaac Newton’s apple or the finches that caught Charles Darwin’s attention.
-So it was with this small congregation of short and skinny-legged English peasants, entrusted to this well-fed novice preacher coming off of a year of post-college idleness and arguing with his father about human perfectibility.
-To him they seemed to prove the opposite.
+So it was with this small congregation of short and skinny-legged English peasants, entrusted to this well-nourished novice preacher coming off of a year of post-college idleness and arguing with his father about Enlightenment theories.
+Perfectable society?
+Not on your life, thought Bob.

 For starters, young Bob eyed their diet and his reaction was harsh.
 He saw in the undernourished farmers a sense of entitlement.
 The population lived almost entirely on bread and Malthus saw this as lavish, later writing that